-The Computing Programme of Study has been developed to meet the requirements of the New Curriculum (2014).
-It combines a number of skills from the old curriculum and introduces a larger focus on programming, simulations and modelling.
+The Computing Programme of Study has been developed to meet the requirements of the National Curriculum.

-- Ensure ICT is incorporated into all areas of the National Curriculum, in a variety of contexts.
+- Ensure Computing is incorporated into all areas of the National Curriculum, in a variety of contexts.

-- All pupils are extended in each area of the ICT Curriculum so that they reach their full potential.
+- All pupils are extended in each area of the Computing Curriculum so that they reach their full potential.

 - Children are encouraged to use their own initiative, imagination, reasoning and investigative skills to solve problems using ICT.